 Connect AirPods To iPhone SE Automatically

-- Take your new AirPods out from its box and open the case but keep the AirPods inside.
+- Take your new AirPods out of its box and open the case but keep the AirPods inside.

 - A prompt will automatically appear on your iPhone.
 Once you see it, tap Connect.

-If you own other devices that use the same Apple ID with your iPhone SE, you don’t have to set up your AirPods one by one.
-On condition, those are supported devices and connected to iCloud with the same Apple ID.
+If you own other devices that use the same Apple ID as your iPhone SE, you don’t have to set up your AirPods one by one.
+This is only possible if they are supported devices and connected to iCloud with the same Apple ID.

-Whenever you put the AirPods on your ears, you will be able to hear whatever audio that is playing on your iPhone.
-To pause it, press the stem of an AirPod for the Pro model or double-tap on an AirPod 1st and 2nd generation and ask Siri to pause it.
-Alternatively, simply take one of the AirPods out of your ear and the audio will automatically stop.
-Once you put it back to your ear before it reaches 15 seconds, the audio will be played again.
+Whenever you put the AirPods on your ears, you can hear whatever audio is playing on your iPhone.
+To pause it, press the stem of the AirPod for the Pro model or double-tap on the AirPod 1st and 2nd generation and ask Siri to pause it.
+Alternatively, take one AirPod out of your ear, and the audio will stop automatically.
+Once you put it back into your ear before it reaches 15 seconds, the audio will be played again.

 Join our newsletter 🎉Subscribe to our newsletter and never miss out on what's happening in the tech world.
 It's that simple.